 What must my employer do?

-- When the transfer would take place.
+- When the transfer is to take place;

-- The ways in which the transfer will affect employees and which employees will be affected.
+- The ways in which the transfer will affect employees and which employees will be affected

 - Whether the old or new employer envisages changing working practices, and if so, what measures, in relation to its affected employees in connection with the transfer.